- Vitamin D3 was proven effective in bone mass maintenance

 Can This Simple Vitamin Unlock The Secrets Of Good Health?

-Vitamin D is essential for promoting calcium absorption in the gut and maintaining adequate serum calcium and phosphate concentrations to enable normal mineralization of bone and prevent hypocalcemic tetany.
+Vitamin D is essential for promoting calcium absorption in the gut and maintaining adequate serum calcium and phosphate concentrations to enable normal mineralization of bone.
 It is also needed for bone growth and bone remodeling by osteoblasts and osteoclasts.
 Without sufficient vitamin D, bones can become thin, brittle, or misshapen.
 Vitamin D has other roles in human health, including modulation of neuromuscular, immune function and reduction of inflammation.